 This type of playing is very common on piano (but is less common on guitar).

-It is a very simple way to become more creative with chords.
+It is a very simple way to effortlessly use creative guitar chords in your playing.

-You now know 5 easy ways to be more creative with chords.
-The next step is to make your lead guitar playing sound better, so you sound awesome when you solo.
-Download this free guitar soloing guide and discover easy ways to play guitar solos you’ll feel proud to call your own.
+You now know how to play creative guitar chords.
+The next step is to make your lead guitar playing sound awesome when you solo.
+Download this free guitar soloing guide and discover easy ways to play guitar solos you’ll feel proud of.

 About Tom Hess: Tom Hess is a guitar teacher, music career mentor and guitar teacher trainer.
-He teaches rock guitar lessons online to students from all over the world and conducts instructional live guitar training events attended by musicians from over 50 countries.Transform your guitar playing with breakthrough guitar lessons online.
+He teaches rock guitar lessons online to students from all over the world and conducts instructional live guitar training events attended by musicians from over 50 countries.Ready to use creative guitar chords in music?
+Become musically expressive using breakthrough guitar lessons online.